maxwehmi/functional-duality/_TODO-list.md

 - [x] Write a function which checks if a given Ordered Set is a Poset, i.e. reflexive, transitive and anti-symmetric
 - [x] Write a function makes a Ordered Set into a Poset by taking the reflexive transitive closure (and throws an error if the Relation is not anti-symmetric)
-  - [ ] alternative function that forces anti-symmetery.
-Current idea is to, for any symmetric pair, take out both.
+- [ ] wirte alternative function that forces anti-symmetery.
+Current idea is to, for any symmetric pair, take out both. this is needed for when we generate arbitrary instances
+  - [ ] write an extra check function for closureTrans without using the closure itself, so we can independently check the functioning
+  - [ ] potentially, different solution for transitivity, less hacky

 ## DL:
 - [ ] Write a function which checks if a given Ordered Set forms a lattice, i.e. has meets and joins